Once the nerve center of commercial traffic on the canals, the Bassin de la Villette is now a lively hub of cultural and leisure activities.

 Bassin de la Villette, the biggest artificial body of water underwent a huge scheme project to convert the wasteland into clear objectives.
 It now fulfills a triple artistic, cultural and popular art and science spirit for Paris and its suburbs.
 It has been converted into a very festive popular place full of life ideal for strolling, having a picnic or stopping over at one of the many bars or restaurants.

-The Bassin de la Villette also offers delightful opportunities for those who want to get away from it all, whether on foot, on a bike or on roller blades.
-With the various improvements to towpaths, access is now easy to the various canals adjoining the Bassin (the Canal de l’Ourcq, the Canal de Saint-Denis and the Canal Saint-Martin) and to special attractions such as the Stade de France, the Parc de la Villette and the Bastille...
+It is also a place for numerous cultural activities: shows, concerts and theatre productions.
+It offers delightful opportunities to those who want to get away from the everyday routine, to enjoy the Bassin on foot, bike or roller-blades.
+The various improvements and towpaths give easy access to the canals - Canal de l’Ourcq, Canal Saint Denis and the Canal Saint Martin adjoin Bassin de la Villette as well as easy access to discover special attractions such as Stade de France, Parc de la Villette and the Bastille...

 A large cinema-complex showing quality movies is a joy for film lovers.
 MK2 cinema housed in a former warehouse is located in the area of Stalingrad district.
 All year round Bassin de la Villette is considered as a new cultural centre where people can enjoy many scheduled performances such as exhibitions, festivals, short film sequences which confirm its character of a new modern venue in the North East of Paris.